gameserverapp/Platform/Documentation/docs/dashboard/machines/services.md

 #### 1. Install Syncthing & open the settings URL

-Install Syncthing on every machine that needs to sync.
+Install Syncthing ([how to](/dashboard/machines/services/#how-to-install-a-service)) on every machine that needs to sync.
 Once installed, go to the `Settings` page and open the Syncthing URL for each of the installed services.

 ![Syncthing syncing setup 1](/img/dashboard/machines/services/syncthing_settings_1.jpg)